 Applications for support during 2022 to 2023 academic year open on Monday 4th July 2022.

-The deadline for new applications is Friday 31st March 2023.
+The deadline for new applications is Friday 31st March 2023, subject to the availability of funds.

 - Travel (travel contributions, concessionary bus passes or Cycle2College scheme) for those living more than three miles from their main campus